comet-dot-photos/comet-dot-photos/README.md

 image is omitted from the set to query from the server.

-In terms of data volumes, the 3D shape model is approximately 7 MB, and the image metadata is approximately 14 MB.
+In terms of data volumes, the 3D shape model is approximately 7 MB, and the image metadata is approximately for the combined NAC, WAC, and NavCam datasets 25 MB.
 However, they are both compressed by the server before they are transmitted to the client, reducing them to less than a third of their original sizes.
-The visibility table is much larger, at approximately 325 MB, so pragmatically it must remain on the server.
-In addition to the three core data files, Comet.Photos hosts 10GB of comet image files in JPG format on the server.
+The visibility table is much larger, at approximately 556 MB (combined for the 3 datasets), so pragmatically it must remain on the server.
+In addition to the three core data files, Comet.Photos hosts 12.3 GB of comet image files in JPG format on the server.
 These images are individually retrieved and displayed by the client while navigating through search results.